SRshohan/Research_lumber_spine/README.md

 - Extract the condition for the specific spinal region and level, retract the condition value from the 'train.csv'
 - Converted the extracted condition into numerical format

+## Week 6
+1. Using x, y coordinates to extract ROI (Region of Interest)
+- One of the use case for the coordinates

 ## Installation requirements